ahmedssabir/GenderScore/README.md

 ```

-To run Gender Score (_e.g._ man-motorcycle) we need three inputs: (1) caption, (2) object information ( _i.e._ visual bias),  and (3) probability confident of the bias object in the image.
+To run Gender Score (_e.g._ man-motorcycle) we need three inputs: (1) caption, (2) object information ( _i.e._ visual bias),  and (3) probability confidence of the object _i.e._ bias in the image.
 To extract the visual context, please refer to this [page](https://github.com/ahmedssabir/Belief-Revision-Score/tree/main/model/Resent-152)

 input